kuesterst/ThermalPigR/README.md

 ```

 3. Produce the object detection results.
---> Set the path to weights, config and names(classes).
+--> Set the path to weights, config and names(classes), which are integrated in the package as extdata.
 ```
 w<-system.file("extdata","four_bp_yv3spp.pt",package="thermalpigR")
 cfg<-system.file("extdata","yolov3-spp.cfg",package="thermalpigR")